lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 ##### Electronic Invoice Status

-**To be Sent** : Indicates the document is ready to be sent to the OSE, this can be done either automatically by Odoo with a _cron_ that runs every hour, or the user can send it immediately by clicking on the button “Sent now”.
+**To be Sent** : Indicates the document is ready to be sent to the OSE, this can be done either automatically by Konvergo ERP with a _cron_ that runs every hour, or the user can send it immediately by clicking on the button “Sent now”.

 ![Send EDI manually](../../../_images/peru-sent-manual.png)